stepchowfun/theorem-prover/README.md

 An automated theorem prover for first-order logic.
 For any provable formula, this program is guaranteed to find the proof (eventually).
-However, as a corollary to Gödel's first incompleteness theorem, there are some unprovable fomulae that will cause this program to loop forever.
+However, as a corollary to Gödel's first incompleteness theorem, there are some unprovable formulae that will cause this program to loop forever.

 To get started, run `main.py`: